Rafiq 'clearly' recalls alleged Vaughan comment

 He continued in the interview to say: "And at some point [Rafiq] was capable of, you know, using something that he knew about [Rashid] personally against him."

+In his witness statement Rafiq claimed Shahzad "accuses me of having blackmailed Adil" but that is "categorically untrue".

-Rashid denied any recollection of this conversation, and also denied claims made in a witness statement by former Yorkshire head of HR Liz Neto.
+Rashid denied any recollection of this conversation with Shahzad, and also denied claims made in a witness statement by former Yorkshire head of HR Liz Neto.

 Neto alleged Rashid had been "distressed" during phone calls and indicated to her that he was being pressured to corroborate Rafiq's allegations, adding he had said he had told Rafiq "no matter how many times you tell me I heard it Azeem, I cannot remember hearing it".